kermitt2/grobid/doc/Grobid-java-library.md

 After [building the project](Install-Grobid.md), two core jar files are created: grobid-core-`<current version>`.onejar.jar and grobid-core-`<current version>`.jar

-A complete working project example of usage of GROBID Java API can be found here: [https://github.com/kermitt2/grobid-example](https://github.com/kermitt2/grobid-example).
+A complete working **maven** project example of usage of GROBID Java API can be found here: [https://github.com/kermitt2/grobid-example](https://github.com/kermitt2/grobid-example).
 The example project is using GROBID Java API for extracting header metadata and citations from a PDF and output the results in BibTex format.

-An example project for using GROBID in an ant project is available [here](https://github.com/kermitt2/grobid-test-ant).
+An example project for using GROBID in an **ant** project is available [here](https://github.com/kermitt2/grobid-test-ant).

 ## Using maven